JawadShaikh113/20SW113/README.md

 # 20sw113
-I've created typing test as semester project in java using GUI.
+I've created a "typing test" game as semester project in java using GUI.